iotexproject/iotex-docs/docs/developer/hardware/pebble-flash.md

 # Flashing the Pebble Firmware

-You will be required to flash a new firmware to the Pebble Tracker if you want to:
+You will be required to flash a new firmware to the Pebble if you want to:

 - Replace the cryptographic certificates used by Pebble to sign the measurements data before transmission